Jslike1/VendingMachineConsoleCapstone/README.md

 ##

 This project has a few features:
+* Stock and Display Vending Machine Contents
+* Feed Money
-* Dispnse vending Machine items
+* Dispense vending Machine items
     * includes chips, beverages, candy, and drinks
-* Feed Money